nkyo/SuperBot/README.md

 | !voteskip       | vote to skip the current song                        | `!voteskip`       |
 | !song           | get the URL & title of the current song              | `!song`           |

+If your looking to find a better and easier way to make yourself a bot here is a short video and is better then this one I have provided. https://youtu.be/NM8IMyqpvqU

 The preferred way to deploy this Bot is via Heroku.
 Using Heroku means that the bot doesn't run on your computer, is active 24/7 and you don't have to worry about the ffmpeg installation, which is messy.
 Therefore this installation guide is going to describe how to do it.